Shopify/flash-list/documentation/docs/fundamentals/usage.md

 overrideProps?: object;
 ```

 We do not recommend using this prop for anything else than debugging.
-Internal props of the list will be overriden with the provided values.
+Internal props of the list will be overridden with the provided values.

 ### `progressViewOffset`